Trumping the French

 When dawn broke the French were horrified to find that the Royal Navy was now first in line and that it would be impossible to pass them in the narrow waterway.
 The result was that Nares and the Newport were to push on through the canal and thereby deprive the French of achieving the first transit between the Mediterranean and the Red Sea.

 First transit of the canal – HMS Newport leads, l’Aigle and the rest follow!

-This action – though vastly popular with the British public was – for diplomatic reasons – to earn Nares an official reprimand.
-Unofficially he received a vote of thanks from the Admiralty for his actions in promoting British interests and for demonstrating such superb seamanship.
+This action, though vastly popular with the British public, was – for diplomatic reasons – to earn Nares an official reprimand.
+Unofficially he received thanks from the Admiralty for his actions in promoting British interests and for demonstrating such superb seamanship.
 Putting the French in second place was always a popular activity in Britain!
-Nares was promoted to captain that same year and went on to have a very distinguished further career – which will be the subject of a future blog.
+Nares was promoted to captain that same year and went on to have a very distinguished further career.

 It is ironic to note that despite all the outward show of international friendship at the opening ceremony, Eugenie’s husband, the Emperor Napoleon III, would be surrendering his army to the Prussians at Sedan some ten months later.
 The Prussian Crown Prince would be present at that humiliation and Eugenie herself would be fleeing to Britain as a refugee.
 She lived another fifty years in Britain in dignified exile and she, her husband and her son – who died in British uniform during the Zulu War – are today buried in a mausoleum of a girls’ school in Farnborough, Hampshire.